The Illusion of Stewardship

 • Present Day: The town is saddled with a $42.8 million debt crisis driven by years of deferred maintenance.

-How does an administration justify massive administrative salary spikes while claiming to maintain fiscal austerity?
-By engaging in a multi-million-dollar shell game with the town's most vital capital asset: The Sherman School.
+How does an administration justify a 70 percent spike in executive compensation while claiming to practice fiscal austerity?
+By playing a multi-million-dollar shell game with the town's most vital capital asset: The Sherman School.

-The prevailing narrative advanced by the administration suggests that the Sherman School simply reached the end of its natural lifespan, succumbing to the inevitable ravages of time.
-The documentary record, however, contradicts this framing.
-The building’s decline was not an unforeseen tragedy; it was the predictable result of a calculated, long-term political strategy.
+The administration's prevailing narrative is that the Sherman School simply reached the end of its natural lifespan.
+The ledgers tell a different story.
+The building’s decline wasn't an unforeseen tragedy; it was the predictable result of a calculated political strategy.

 Following the closure of the K-Wing in 2015, the school routinely returned funds—allocations originally earmarked for education and facility maintenance—back to the municipality.
-By chronically underfunding the capital requirements necessary to maintain the building’s structural integrity, the administration artificially bolstered the town’s coffers, hoarding an estimated $2.3 million.
+By chronically underfunding the maintenance required to keep the building structurally sound, the administration artificially padded the town’s coffers, hoarding an estimated $2.3 million.

 He did not achieve a low mill rate through innovative financial stewardship.
-He achieved it by redirecting the school’s maintenance funds, allowing a vital community asset to deteriorate while masking the true cost of governance.
+He achieved it by redirecting the school’s maintenance funds, allowing a vital community asset to rot while masking the true cost of his administration.

 The Ledger of Betrayal

-To understand how the school fell into such catastrophic disrepair, one only needs to look at the money the town was given, versus the money they actually spent on the building:
+To understand how the school fell into such catastrophic disrepair, one only needs to look at the money the town authorized versus the money actually spent on the building:

 • Fiscal Year 2013/2014: Taxpayers authorized $8,852,260.
 The BOE only spent $8,757,269.